-390 If the VM definition cannot be deleted (SU /390 only), a warning is issued.
+If the VM definition cannot be deleted (SU /390 only), a warning is issued.
 The deletion of the VM definition is performed automatically at a later time.

-5.3.2 Commands for managing VE definitions
+5.4.2 Commands for managing VM definitions

 The management of VM definitions is the task of the VM2000 administrator.
-In VM2000 V11.0 and higher, he/she has a group of VM2000 commands available for this purpose.
+They have a group of VM2000 commands available for this purpose.